stillpeyman/stillpeyman/README.md

 ## Software Engineering Trainee at Masterschool 💻

-### So far my vision remains a career path in AI Engineering and Web Development 🤖
+### Pursuing a career path in AI Engineering and Web Development 🤖

-#### You will learn more about me here as my journey continues – making progress every day 🧗
+#### You will learn more about me, here, as my journey continues – making progress every day 🧗

 #### For now allow me to simply share that ...